mmvergara/psau-rant-flutter/README.md

 # Todo

-- add Copy Card ID in the Card Preview page
+- add author name on rant
 - drawer with logout and current user email
 - settings link
 - Loading State of App when opened